 For our cover this week I have chosen a beautiful picture of the Joseph Conrad leaving Sydney.
 She is a full-rigged ship of 203 tons, and was built in 1882.
 Originally named the Georg Stage, she was for many years a Danish training ship, and further particulars of her will be found in the chapter Training in

 Remarkable yet primitive vessels are still built in remote places of the world, often without adequate material, but always with a skill that has been inherited through many generations.
-In this chapter, Sidney Howard describes the primitive boats of Egypt, China and the Pacific Islands.
+In this chapter are described the primitive boats of Egypt, China and the Pacific Islands.
 Many features now incorporated in modern ships owe their origin to small craft of this type.
-The article includes a four-page photogravure supplement, shown below.

 A Gallery of Native Craft:

 The article includes a four-page photogravure supplement as follows.

 A FLEET OF NILE BOATS at Sahil Atar el Nahi, Old Cairo, a quay on the Nile.
 The curious high stems of these boats resemble the boats of the ancient Egyptians, but the lateen sails are derived from the Arabs.
 The exceptionally long yard of the lateen rig enables the Nile boat to catch the wind when sailing close to the high banks of the river.

 ON A CHINESE RIVER.
 A large amount of traffic is carried in China by water.
 The junk illustrated is typical of the craft on the Pei Ho River.
 The sea-going junk, which uses similar sails, is one of the most seaworthy sailing vessels in the world.

 A Gallery of Native Craft - 4